Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 * (optional) `depends_on` is an array of task ids for which this container invocation (task) depends on and must run to successful completion prior to this task executing.
-Note that when a `task_factory` is specified, all tasks generated by the task factory depend on the listed depenedent tasks.
+Note that when a `task_factory` is specified, all tasks generated by the task factory depend on the listed dependent tasks.
 You cannot specify another task factory to depend on, only discrete tasks.
 * (optional) `depends_on_range` is an array with exactly two integral elements containing a task `id` range for which this task is dependent